History and Background of the Program

 The Ithaca College Dissertation Diversity Fellowship Program was initially created in 2010 in the School of Humanities and Sciences to increase the racial diversity of Ithaca College faculty and, in so doing, bring fresh perspectives to the college’s curriculum and the learning experiences offered to students.

 Having served as a successful model for recruiting and retaining diverse faculty, the program, now in its sixth year, has welcomed 16 fellows to campus.
 As a result, the college has retained six of those fellows in tenure-track positions, including Dr. Ashley Hall, who will begin her tenure-eligible position in communication studies in the fall semester of this year.
 In addition, one former fellow, Dr. Donathan Brown, was awarded tenure and promoted to associate professor on an accelerated timeline in recognition of his extraordinary accomplishments.

 During the one-year term of the diversity fellowship program, fellows teach one course per semester, participate in one forum per semester related to their research and dissertation projects, and work to complete their dissertations.
 As a particularly important aspect of the fellowship, all of the diversity fellows create their own course, adding to the richness of the learning experience offered in the departments hosting fellows.
 More generally the program offers support that is often critical for graduate students from racially diverse backgrounds to move forward in the completion of their degrees and the enhancement of their careers.

-For the 2019-2020 academic year, we have chosen four diversity scholars through a very competitive national search process in accordance with standard college procedures for all faculty searches: Kayla Wheeler (religion), Natasha Bissonauth (art history), Henrietta (Awo) Osei-Anto (health promotion and physical education), and Sae-Mi Lee (exercise and sport sciences).
+- For the 2016–17 academic year, we have chosen four diversity scholars through a very competitive national search process in accordance with standard college procedures for all faculty searches: Kayla Wheeler (religion), Natasha Bissonauth (art history), Henrietta (Awo) Osei-Anto (health promotion and physical education), and Sae-Mi Lee (exercise and sport sciences).